ClintH/ixfx-demos/ml/vision/object-detection/README.md

 Now, use a separate browser window with _source.html_ loaded.
 This way as you tinker in _index_ (see below for more info on this), you won't have to re-initialise the TensorFlow model and connect to the camera.

-*Note* that your browser may stop or slow down processing in the separate window if it is minimised or behind other windows.
+**Note:** that your browser may stop or slow down processing in the separate window if it is minimised or behind other windows.
 Just resize it so its small and have it occupy some space on your screen.

 ## Architecture